visalnaqvi/pdf-extract/README.md

+## An application to upload your pdf and extract pages and download new pdf with extracted pages.
+Your PDFs are also saved on server for future uses.

 **/pdf-editor-frontend** is the folder containing **react frontend application**.

 run `npm i` in /pdf-editor-frontend folder to install all dependencies and then run `npm start` to start the server.